PharmaLedger-IMI/helm-charts/usecases/new-network/readme.md

 ## NewNetwork use case

 Deploy a single quorum node with the node and genesis cryptography generated at runtime.
-After the deployment, the genesis and node connection information is uploaded to a chosen github repository.
+After the deployment, the genesis and node connection information is uploaded to a chosen repository.

+Chart name: new-network<br/>
+Plugin : new-network

-### Quorum node deployment
+### Starting Quorum node deployment

 #### Step 1: Clone your private config repository in the folder "private_configs"